people3k/p3k14c-data-scrubbing/README.md

 3. Execute the program by simply running ``python scrub.py`` in the command line.

 The program will spit out the clean dataset in a file called ``radiocarbon_scrubbed.csv`` and a list of unknown lab codes in ``unknown_codes.csv``.

+# TODO

+The following features are yet to be implemented:
+    * County centroids for US/Canada dates